 - National Alliance for the Mentally Ill - local NAMI chapters provide educational resources and support.
 Aurora Charter Oak has hosted NAMI "Family-to-Family" education classes and "NAMI in the Lobby."

 - National Institute of Mental Health - NIMH now has a faster, more powerful search engine that connects web visitors with vital mental health information.

 - Mental Health America - the nation’s leading community-based network dedicated to helping all Americans achieve wellness by living mentally healthier lives.

-- National Mental Health Consumers' Self-Help Clearinghouse - The Clearinghouse works to foster peer empowerment through our website, up-to-date news, a directory of peer-driven services, electronic and printed publications, training packages, and consultation.
+- National Mental Health Consumers' Self-Help Clearinghouse - fosters peer empowerment through website, up-to-date news, a directory of peer-driven services, electronic and printed publications, training packages, and consultation.

 - National Resource Center for ADHD - provides information on this disorder which affects how millions of children and adults function on a daily basis.

-- SAMHSA - Substance Abuse and Mental Health Administration - Federal government resource website includes many free publications and news about behavioral health.
+- SAMHSA - Substance Abuse and Mental Health Administration - includes many free publications and news about behavioral health

-- U.S. Department of Veterans Affairs Mental Health - Authoritative mental health information and resources for Veterans and their families.
+- U.S. Department of Veterans Affairs Mental Health - mental health information and resources for Veterans and their families

 - Parents' Guide to Understanding and Coping with ADHD - National Resource Center on ADHD

 - National Parent Helpline - the National Parent Helpline offers trained Helpline Advocates to provide emotional support and links to services

 - The Jason Foundation – providing students, parents and teachers the tools and resources to help identify and help at-risk youth.
 (Aurora Charter Oak Hospital is a Jason Foundation affiliate.)